-The realm of digital evidence in family law is going beyond custody and financial issues these days; there has been a rise in cases of alleged cyberstalking, hacking, and spyware in divorce matters.
+The realm of digital evidence in family law is going beyond custody and financial issues these days; there has been a rise in cases of alleged cyberstalking, hacking, and spyware in family law case.

 By Brook Schaub, Computer Forensics Professional